beliu/sparkify_postgres/README.md

 ### Transform
 The data we extract from the JSON files needs to be cleaned up before we can load them into the database.
 There were two main issues with the data:

 1. There are duplicate records.
 Our data tables use primary keys to insure the uniqueness of their records.
 Duplicate records would be rejected if we tried to upload them.
 We can resolve these issues using the `ON CONFLICT` feature of postgresql.
 Specifically, we specify `ON CONFLICT DO NOTHING`.
-In this case, if a conflict arises due to duplicate records, we would not insert the record into the data table and move to the next.
+In this case, if a conflict arises due to duplicate records, we would not insert the record into the/7 data table and move to the next.
+However, for the `users` table, we use `ON CONFLICT DO UPDATE` because a user could update their information.
+For example, a user could upgrade from a Free level to a Paid level.

 2. Mixed data types.
 There are certain data attributes that are of type `int` or `numeric`.
 When we read JSON data into the Pandas Dataframe, they may contain a mix of data types.
 The most common example is records of type string, int, and float getting mixed together in one column.
 To maintain data consistency, we should enforce that int/numeric columns only contain int/numeric values.
 Again, Pandas has built-in functions that allow us to do this.